-This is the second consumer loan transaction that CaixaBank has originated; however, it is the 24th consumer loan transaction that we have rated in the Spanish consumer loans market.
+This is the second consumer loan transaction that CaixaBank has originated and this precedent was originated quite recently, in July 2016; however, it is the 27th consumer loan transaction that we have rated in the Spanish consumer loans market.
 The charts below show cumulative defaults and 90+ delinquencies in Spanish consumer loan ABS that we rate.
 Please note however that the performance shown can be affected by several factors, such as the seasoning of the securitised loans, the age of the transaction, pool-specific characteristics as well as the length of the revolving period.